therecipe/qt/README.md

 The stub installation requires only **1gb** free ram and takes 5 min. (**experimental**)

-The only differnce between those two version is that you **won't** be able to use `go run/build` to build your project if you choose to install the stub version.
+The only differnce between those two version is, that you **won't** be able to use `go run/build` to build your applications if you choose to install the stub version.
-Your are therefore **limited** to the use of `qtdeploy` to build your applications.
+You are therefore **limited** to the use of `qtdeploy` to build your application.

-To build the stub version export `QT_STUB=true` system wide and procede as usuall.
+To build the stub version export `QT_STUB=true` system wide and procede with the installation as usuall.

 #### Environmental variables

-If you define enviormental variables during the installation export them system wide, as they are needed not only during the installation but also later.
+If you define enviormental variables during the installation export them system wide, as they are needed not only during the installation but also later by `qtdeploy`.

-Add them into your `$HOME/.bash_profile` or `$HOME/.profile` on macOS or Linux.
+Add the enviormental variables into your `$HOME/.bash_profile` or `$HOME/.profile` on macOS or Linux.

-On windows your can use the advanced system settings.
+Or if you are on Windows simply use the advanced system settings.

 #### Docker Images (**experimental**)